best in class

 Active ingredients: TFC8, vitamin A, vitamin C, vitamin B5, hydrolyzed rice protein | Consistency: Lightweight cream | Price: 1.7 ounces (Approx. $168 per ounce)

-For those with hard-to-manage dry skin, Zimmerman recommends Augustinus Bader’s The Cream, which comes in two formulas — one for normal to oily skin and one for dry skin — for “the laziest nights when you don’t have time to slather on a million serums but you still want all the anti-aging benefits.”
-It’s quite the science-y product with equally high-tech claims: “It taps into epigenetics, which activates the body’s own stem cells to regenerate and repair the skin while you sleep,” says Zimmerman.
-Aesthetician Joanna Czech is also a fan, calling it “super-repairing,” and noting that it “stimulates skin’s natural process of rejuvenation.”
+For those with hard-to-manage dry skin, Augustinus Bader’s fancy cream is a good option.
+I like its plush, pillowy texture, which goes on smooth and gives skin a layer of moisture.
+I also like that it contains actives, which makes it an all-in-one option.
+There’s two formulas to choose from, one for normal to oily skin and one for dry skin, so you can choose based on skin type.
+Zimmerman is also a fan.
+He recommends it for “the laziest nights when you don’t have time to slather on a million serums but you still want all the anti-aging benefits.”
+Aesthetician Joanna Czech also likes it, calling it “super-repairing,” and noting that it “stimulates skin’s natural process of rejuvenation.”
 The price tag is high, but as Rio once pointed out, it’s a very coveted cream, and the Cut’s former beauty director, Kathleen Hou, wrote that when she tried the cream it made her skin look “healthier, sort of like there was a good bra holding things up under it.”

 Best (less expensive) night cream for extremely dry skin